cosmosinnovate/python-course/README.md

-## Python:
+## Python Programming With Data Science
 From beginner to advance

+First and foremost I am dedicating this course material to my sister Kaku Cosmos whom I am teaching how to code.

 This tutorial is designed for people that want to learn how to write python code quickly for fun and to building a project they have been dying to build.
-You will need to be a daily learner or a seasonal learner, otherwise you will waste your time.
-(Comming out soon) This tutorial will have a 30 second videos explaining concepts visually and with longer videos showing you the code in question.
+You will need to be a daily learner or a seasonal learner, otherwise you will "waste" your time.
+This tutorial will have a 30 second videos (Comming out soon) explaining concepts visually and with longer videos showing you the code in question.

-#### Warning on the Python advantage: Python was designed to help solving problems faster cleanly.
+#### ⚠️ Python was designed for simplicity.
+It might might look easy but you can so much with.
+It also allows developers to solve problems faster cleanly.

-From experience, the best way for you to learn this material better is how much time you spend experimenting with concepts provided here and other things I have NOT included here.
+From experience, the best way for you to learn this material will depend on how curious you are and how much time you spend experimenting with concepts provided here and others NOT included here --take a look at the extra resources in the bottom later after you finish the entire reading. :)
-Increase your curiosity in order to leverage your creativity.

-Writing software is another art of expressing your thoughts.
-Software today is being used for everything.
+Writing software is an art of expressing your logical or design thoughts in code.
+Software today is being used for everything from art, airplanes, cars, computers, healthcare, and search engines etc. You can choose to become an app developer (web or mobile), AI/ML, AR/VR, Data Scientist, Softaware engineer Researcher etc.
-My hope is that by the end of this tutorial you should be equipped with knowledge you can use to build things for fun or getting that software engineer job or build your own company.
+My hope for you is that by the end of this tutorial you will be equipped with knowledge you can use to build things for fun or getting that software engineering job or build your own company.

 #### What to expect
 1. Learn the basics python